-Like other Elastic integrations, Endpoint Security can be integrated into the Elastic Agent through Fleet.
-Upon configuration, the integration allows the Elastic Agent to monitor for events on your host and send data to the Elastic Security app.
+Like other Elastic integrations, Endpoint and Cloud Security is integrated into the Elastic Agent using Fleet.
+Upon configuration, the integration allows the Elastic Agent to monitor events on your host and send data to the Elastic Security app.

 Before you beginedit

 If you’re using macOS, some versions may require you to grant Full Disk Access to different kernels, system extensions, or files.
 Refer to requirements for Elastic Endpoint if you’re installing the Elastic Endpoint or requirements for the Endgame sensor for more information.

 Go to the Integrations page, which you can access in several ways:

 - In the Elastic Security app: Get started → Add security integrations

 Search for and select Endpoint and Cloud Security, then select Add Endpoint and Cloud Security.
 The integration configuration page appears.

 - Configure the Endpoint and Cloud Security integration with an Integration name and optional Description.

 - Enter a name for the agent policy in New agent policy name.
 If other agent policies already exist, you can click the Existing hosts tab and select an existing policy instead.
 For more details on Elastic Agent configuration settings, refer to Elastic Agent policies.